 Ayhan Dede Ph.D. & Arda M. Tonay Ph.D.

-There are 21 different Cetacea species in the Mediterranean, including the Black Sea.
-10 of them live in Turkish waters (Table 1).
+There are 24 different Cetacea species (27 with subspecies) in the Mediterranean, including the Black Sea.
+12 of them live in Turkish waters (Table 1).
 Another marine mammal endangered in the Mediterranean and Aegean Seas is the Monk Seal, Monachus monachus.

 Table 1.
 Marine Mammals in Turkey